| Author | Philosophical Practitioner | Researcher | Teacher | Sensegiver |

-Luis de Miranda lives in the Stockholm archipelago, Sweden, and is a philosophical practitioner and a researcher at Uppsala University, where he currently works on the theory and practice of philosophical health at the Center for Medical Humanities and Social Sciences.
-A PhD from the University of Edinburgh and a graduate of the HEC-Paris School of Economics, he is an international author of non-fiction and fiction.
+Luis de Miranda, PhD, is since 2018 a researcher in Scandinavian universities.
+He is a philosophical practitioner and counselor.
+A Philosophy Doctor from the University of Edinburgh and a graduate of the HEC-Paris School of Economics, he is an international author of non-fiction and fiction.
 He is known, for instance, for his theory and practice of philosophical health and crealectics.
-Some of his books, for example an introduction to Artificial Intelligence and Robotics or Who Killed the Poet?, have been translated into a dozen languages.
-His essay Being and Neonness was published by MIT Press in 2019, and Ensemblance by Edinburgh University Press.
+Some of his books, for example, an introduction to Artificial Intelligence and Robotics or the novella Who Killed the Poet?, have been translated into a dozen languages.
+His essay Being and Neonness was published by MIT Press, and the monograph Ensemblance by Edinburgh University Press.
 Forthcoming in 2023-2024 are two books on Philosophical Health to be published by Bloomsbury.

-In 2018, Luis de Miranda founded The Philosophical Parlour, through which, in partnership with the Stockholm psychotherapy institute Livslinjen, he occasionally offers personalised philosophical care and counseling based on his crealectic theory, a practical philosophy of the possible, and more recently by his related SMILE_PH approach (Sense-Making Interviews Looking at Elements of Philosophical Health).
+In 2018, Luis de Miranda launched The Philosophical Parlour, through which he offers personalised philosophical dialogue and counseling inspired by his crealectic theory, a practical philosophy of the possible, and more recently by his related SMILE_PH approach (Sense-Making Interviews Looking at Elements of Philosophical Health).
 In 2019, he initiated the network Philosophical Health International.
-Also trained as a Lacanian psychoanalyst, he is a certified practicing member of the Swedish Society for Philosophical Practice (SSFP).
-In 2019, he initiated the network Philosophical Health International.
-He also helps international corporations such as Vattenfall or Teaminside with philosophical health sessions and in transitioning towards crealectic and regenerative growth models.
+Also trained as a Lacanian psychoanalyst, he is a sensegiver and a certified practicing member of the Swedish Society for Philosophical Practice (SSFP) as well a certified member of the American Philosophical Practitioners Association (APPA).
+He also helps international corporations such as Vattenfall or Teaminside with philosophical health sessions and in transitioning beyond sustainability, towards sense-making crealectic models.